rahulbishain/Preferential-Looking/README.md

+## About ##
+Preferential looking tasks routinely deploy gaze tracking for social motivation assessments.
+Here a user is presented with pairs of adjacent social and non-social images or videos on a screen.
+The aim is to understand the user's preference for social vs non-social videos.
+Typically such tasks are carried out in restricted or lab settings with a complicated hardware/software setup which require expert handling and user specific calibration.
+With this approach we aim to build an assessment technique which removes dependence of such tasks on cumbersome setup.
+It also allows the assessment itself to be carried out on simple tablet devices which do not require expert handling.
+This is an offline approach and only requires the video of the user performing this task, which is captured by the front camera of the tablet.

 ## Processing steps ##
 1. INPUT - Videos named child_<numeric id>_looking.mp4 to be placed in data/videos/
 2. Processing - Run the 'main' python file ET_bulk_pack.py contained in the code folder.
 To generate clusering based output please run kmeans.py after this step